cristobal-sifon/ipystartup/README.md

 ```
 python setup.py [profile]
 ```
 will copy the files below to `~/.ipython/profile_<profile>/startup/`, which means all the definitions in them will be available when starting an `IPython` session, be it in the terminal or a `Jupyter` notebook.
+If `profile` is not specified, the default profile will be updated.

 ### Notifications